 The children in the study who thought of themselves as “hardworking” rather than “smart” were not afraid of failure.
 They chose to tackle increasingly difficult puzzles and tests, unafraid of embarrassment.
 They saw each new challenge as a learning process and demonstrated a boldness which will likely serve them in many aspects of life.

 Boldness and curiosity go hand-in-hand.
-Think about how quickly very young children learn.
+Think about how quickly young children learn.
 They are always asking questions: “Why is the sky blue?”
 “Why is the grass green?”
 When they begin to be embarrassed by asking so many questions, their curiosity reaches an apparent halt.
 Not only were the children in the study unafraid of embarrassment, they were curious about new challenges.
 Ultimately, these children learned more.
-You know what I think is even cooler?
+Even more noteworthy?
 They wanted to keep learning.

 Kids who primarily identify themselves as “smart” often face an internal ego-war.
 As the study indicated, children who were praised for being smart became very afraid of losing that label.
+It became important to always seem smart.
 This ultimately hindered their ability to move forward.
-Children can obviously become wrapped up in their own “smartness,” even to their own detriment.
-This is not so if the emphasis is on hard work, which is external rather than internal.
+Children can obviously become wrapped up in their own “smartness”. . . to their own detriment.
+However, this is not so if the emphasis is on hard work, which is external rather than internal.
 This more humble attitude will also likely be favorable to the child as he or she builds important friendships.

 Children who don’t have their identities wrapped up in “being smart” experience a unique freedom.
 They can try and fail without it being a major blow to their self-esteem.
 They can explore the world freely.
 Even if they don’t always look smart to others, they don’t mind.
 Their identity lies securely elsewhere.

-What do you think?
-Is it ok to call a child “smart”?
+What’s your opinion?
+Is it okay to praise a child for being “smart”?
 Or should you try to focus on his/her hard work?
 What do you think and why?